DawidGarncarek/Database-Exercises/README.md

 # Application Simulator
 The Application Simulator works in a similar way to the Data Generator, but it is written in Python.
 It allows you to connect to an Oracle database and generate data for tables from the database
 # Charts in Jupyter
-This is the code where I use jupyter notebook along with python to connect to my database and fetch tables to display them anazliy via graphs
+This is the code where I use jupyter notebook along with python to connect to my database and fetch tables to display their analysis via graphs